 Set the sauce aside.

-Now, heat the remaining 1 tbsp of vegetable oil in a skillet with thinly sliced spring onions and 1 unit crushed garlic.
+Now, heat the remaining 1 tbsp of vegetable oil in a skillet with thinly sliced spring onions and 1 crushed garlic.

 Allow to sizzle for a few minutes and then tip the prawns.